 Killing incoming pathogens at stomach level with Aromabiotic

+A specific combination of Medium Chain Fatty Acids (Aromabiotic®) acts as a gatekeeper of the intestine.
 By killing incoming pathogens, like E.Coli, before they can cause damage to the intestinal cells; which can lead to diarrhea.
 This antimicrobial activity will be triggered by the acidic environment in the piglets’ stomach.

 Capturing pathogens leads to reduced adhesion of E.coli in the intestine with Vitafibra®